 2. Submit Your Intent to Enroll

 Submitting your online Intent to Enroll form confirms that you plan to attend the university.
 It also allows you to register for classes early as well as access advising, which is essential in helping you to become a more successful student.

 Note: Submit your online Intent to Enroll form only if you have received an acceptance letter from the Office of Admissions.

 Students admitted through the Auto Admit process do not have to submit an Intent to Enroll form.
 Once admitted, the student’s home campus will automatically be updated to UH West Oʻahu.

 Distance Education Students Only

 Program courses are offered on a rotating basis.
 If students choose not to register for a certain course at the time it is offered, it may affect their eligibility to register for courses offered in subsequent semesters.
 Ultimately, this may delay the completion of their program requirements and graduation.
-Prerequisite courses are not offered every semester, so students are strongly encouraged to contact their faculty advisor or academic advisor regularly.
+Prerequisite courses are not offered every semester, so students are strongly encouraged to contact their faculty advisor or success advisor regularly.

 3. Apply for Financial Aid & Scholarships